TheThingsIndustries/lorawan-stack-docs/doc/content/reference/application-packages/lora-cloud-device-and-application-services.md

 ttn-lw-cli applications packages default-associations set $APP_ID $F_PORT --package-name lora-cloud-device-management-v1 --data-local-file package-data.json
 ```

 This will enable the package on FPort `199` of all of the devices of application `app1`.
-You can now use the LoRa Cloud Device & Application Services in order to manage your device!
+You can now use the LoRa Cloud Modem and Geolocation Services in order to manage your device!

 <details><summary>Output</summary>